pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 to work: You're right!
 I'm cheating and not telling you about all the false paths I went down during my first minimization odyssey on this bug.

+### The Rust specifics
+[The Rust specifics]: #The.Rust.specifics

+Oh, and one other thing: A lot of the ideas here are applicable to many languages, and so its possible readers have already heard about them or discovered them independently.

+However, a few of the techniques leverage features that are not universal to languages outside of Rust.

+Specifically:

+  * ["cfgmenting"][] makes use of Rust's attribute system to remove items in a lightway fashion.

+  * ["loopification"][] makes use of the fact that the Rust allows the divergent expression `loop { }` to be assigned any type.

+  * ["loopification" via pretty-printer][] leverages the compiler's (unstable) ability to inject `loop { }` for all function bodies.

+  * [Bisecting the module tree][] makes use of Rust's support for a mix of inline and out-of-line modules to allow one to quickly swap code in and out.

 So, without further ado: here is the odyssey of my minimization of [rust-lang/rust#65774][]
 <!-- rust-lang/rust#64872 -->